prashantacharya/bigomega-v2/posts/recursion.md

 ---
-title: "Recursion"
+title: 'Recursion'
-subtitle: "This blog explains what recursion is with an example on javascript"
+subtitle: 'This blog explains what recursion is with an example on javascript'
-date: "2019-09-04"
+date: '2019-09-04'
-keywords: "Python, JavaScript, Recursion, Fibonacci Series"
+keywords: 'Python, JavaScript, Recursion, Fibonacci Series'
+published: true
 ---

 Most of the people find recursion difficult but it's not.
 Students find difficulty in learning it because of the examples that teachers and online tutorials aim to provide.
 So in this blog, we are going to talk about recursion with a very basic example of recursion using JavaScript.
 Recursion is a concept so it is language independent.
 If you know how to define and call a function in a language that you are using then you can pretty much go along and understand everything that I want to cover in the blog.